CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The barrels house supplies like salted pork and beef, flour, sugar, apples, and ale.
 Vigilantly searching the barrels is a noisy endeavor that could alert the Lavender Lancers in area 2.

  **Cistern** : The rectangular cistern holds cold, fresh water, is 10 feet deep, and features a rim 2 feet higher than the surrounding floor.
 Drain pipes from the manor's roof provide the cistern with water.
 A waterproof satchel, hidden from plain sight underwater, is attached to a submerged rope along the south cistern wall.
-It can be discovered with a successful DC 15 Wisdom (Perception) check or by a character probing the cistern with a pole or jumping in.
+It can be discovered with a successful DC 15 Perception Skill Check or by a character probing the cistern with a pole or jumping in.
 The satchel contains valuable items detailed in the "Treasure" section.

  **Secret Door** : A secret door can be found in the southwest corner of the room, as indicated on the Lavender Lancer Hideout map.